ResearchKernel/Introduction/README.md

 # [_ResearchKernel_](https://researchkernel.org/)
-#### A Platform to the Researchers, for the Researchers and by the Researchers.
+#### Transforming research with innovation.

-Our objective at Research Kernel is to not only provide a platform for you to perform Research but also make it interactive.
+Our objective at ResearchKernel is to not only provide a platform for you to perform Research but also make it interactive.
 With Personalised Recommendations, we make the tedious task of searching easier.
 It's a community-driven interface ensuring that you find the

 Features Available but not limited to: